3Top/lru2cache/README.rst

 Tests
 -----
-As a starting point we have incorporated most of the tests for ``lru_cache()`` with minor changes to make them work with python 2.7 and will continue to add tests to take into account the additional functionality provided by this decorator.
+As a starting point incorporated most of the tests for ``lru_cache()`` with minor changes to make them work with python 2.7 and incorporate the l2_cache stats.
+We will continue to add tests to validate the additional functionality provided by this decorator.